(October 1950)

 Sharon Williams; Fred Collins (news reporter); Eddie Collins; Ella Graham (Sharon's friend); Tom Hale (farmer)

 Sharon's romance with Fred is hampered by his kid brother, Eddie.
 The siblings are orphans who spend most of their time together.
 Eddie even accompanies the couple on their dates.
-Sharon has a frank discussion with Eddie and makes it clear that his constant presence is an impediment to the progress of her relationship with Fred.
+Sharon has a frank discussion with Eddie and makes it clear that his constant presence is a barrier to the progress of her relationship with Fred.
 Eddie is stunned and hurt.
 He takes a walk and suffers heat stroke.
 Sharon blames herself for his condition and passes the night sitting by his bed.
 Fred apologizes to Sharon for expecting her to spend so much time with Eddie, and promises her the future will be different.

-All Clear for Love (Table of Contents)
+All Clear for Love (Table of Contents: 5)

 text story / 2 pages (report information)